Dedicated to women's health and well-being

 Diagnosis

 The doctor will ask about your symptoms and medical and family history, and perform a physical exam.
-Blood tests will be done to confirm the diagnosis, which include thyroid stimulating hormone (TSH), free T4 and free T3, and antibodies that attack the thyroid gland.
+To confirm the diagnosis, blood tests will be done, which include:

 Treatment